FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 of Limerick held on 15th July, 2019) and the intention to bring a Section 183 Notice to the

-September Meeting of Council in this regard, for approval.--- 3
+September Meeting of Council in this regard, for approval.
+---
+3

 Members discussed items 29(e) and (f) in relation to who submitted expression of interests and